The Architecture of Nepal: Stunning Marvels Styles

 Architectural Symbols:

-The pinnacle of the Stupa represents Mount Sumera, which is regarded as the spiritual center of the universe and the abode of gods.
-The gilded canopy signifies the element of air, while the thirteen steps symbolize the path to enlightenment, also known as “Bodhi.”
+The pinnacle of the Stupa represents Mount Sumera.
+Mount Sumera is regarded as the spiritual center of the universe and the abode of gods.
+The gilded canopy signifies the element of air.
+The thirteen steps symbolize the path to enlightenment, also known as “Bodhi.”
 The eyes painted on the central tower depict the all-knowing nature of Lord Buddha.
 Just below the eyes, the painted nose symbolizes unity and the singular path to spiritual enlightenment.
-The hemispherical dome represents the vastness of the universe, while the two circular plinths supporting it symbolize water, a vital element.
+The hemispherical dome represents the vastness of the universe.
+The two circular plinths supporting it symbolize water, a vital element.
 Each symbol within the Stupa carries deep spiritual meaning, adding to its profound significance.

 Namobuddha Stupa